-Similar to the criticism of the intelligence cycle, we could interject that the OODA Loop is merely stating the obvious.
+Similar to the criticism of the Intelligence Cycle, we could interject that the OODA Loop is merely stating the obvious.
 Its phases are not such an original idea and above all simplistic.
 And we’d be correct.
 Boyd was known for drawing from a range of fields outside the military to pull “things apart (analysis) and putting them back together (synthesis) in new combinations to find how apparently unrelated ideas and actions can be related to one another”.

 There’s an urban legend about a battleship on a collision course with what appears to be a small naval vessel on their radar.
 Over the radio, the navy commander orders the other party to change course.
 They refuse to comply suggesting instead that the officer brings his ship about.
-The battleship captain insists to stay on course in no uncertain terms.
+The battleship captain insists on staying on course in no uncertain terms.
 But the other party does not back down, eventually declaring: “We’re a lighthouse.
 Your call.”

-Performative tactical theatre can be just as fateful as hubris; at least if it doesn’t come with a plan and leadership can’t explain how individual actions are supposed to feed into it.
-People can tell if someone has integrated an idea into their personality or if they’re just possessed by it and the idea speaks through them.
+Performative tactical theatre can be just as fateful as hubris.
+At least if it doesn’t come with a plan and if leadership can’t explain how individual actions are supposed to feed into it.
+People can tell if someone has integrated an idea into their personality or if they’re just possessed by it, and the idea speaks through them.
 It’s much like quoting Shakespeare without ever having seen one of her movies.

 Philosophically, we could see the OODA Loop as an attempt to solve the age-old human dilemma: Neither hesitating unnecessarily nor leaping blindly in a disorienting world.
 Neither merely reacting to life, nor trying to micromanage every aspect of it.
-Decision-making in quickly changing environments is a balancing act.
+Decision-making in emergency situations and quickly changing environments is a balancing act.
 Who knew?

-In fact, it seems like much of the model’s attraction is due to its legendary inventor.
+On a final note, it seems like much of the model’s attraction is due to its legendary inventor.
 By all accounts, Boyd was quite the character who knew what he was doing.
-A fighter pilot himself he was nicknamed ‘Forty Second Boyd’ for his ability to win air fights in 40 seconds or less.
+A fighter pilot himself he was nicknamed Forty Second Boyd for his ability to win air fights in 40 seconds or less.
 Looks like he was always a bit ahead of his time.